stormearthandlava/stormearthandlava.github.io/guide/general/gear.md

 - Profit.

 *Notes:*
-- The pastebin will have the Onyx Amulet enchanted to Hast by default.
+- The pastebin will have the Onyx Amulet enchanted to Haste by default.
 - If you don't have premium Raidbots, it will tell you that it is too many iterations.
 In that case, just cut the pastebin in two and do two sims.
 - Don't use dungeon-slice, it's not implemented for Elemental.
 See [this post]({{ site.baseurl }}{%link blog/_posts/2023-01-02-simming.md %}) to know how Elemental sims.